 Materials on reserve can be requested for use at the Circulation Desk on the first floor of the library.
 Reserve items can be checked out for a two-hour period and are for in-library use only.

-Faculty members can use this Reserve Request Form to submit requests; this form is also available at the Circulation Desk.
-Proposed reserve books and articles must be delivered by the faculty to the Circulation Desk along with a completed Reserve Request form for each item.
-The full Faculty Reserves Policy can be viewed on the Faculty User Guidelines page.
+Faculty members can use this Reserve Request Form (pdf file) to submit requests; this form is also available at the Circulation Desk.
+Proposed reserve books must be delivered by the faculty to the Circulation Desk along with a completed Reserve Request.
+The full Faculty Reserves Policy can be viewed on the Faculty User Guidelines page on this site.

 Questions regarding Reserves can be directed to the Circulation Supervisor, firstname.lastname@example.org, (410) 225-2272.

-Students may request reserve materials at the MRC desk.
-Unless otherwise specified by their instructor, students must view reserve materials in Bunting 170, a screening room adjacent to the MRC.
+Students may view reserve materials individually at viewing stations provided by the library, or in small groups using the Decker Library Screening Room.
+Information on the screening room may be found at sites.google.com/a/mica.edu/screeningroomcalendar.
 Students requesting reserve materials should know the name of the item they are requesting, their instructor’s name, and the name of their course.

 The course instructor must be present when DVD reserves are circulated for use outside of the library, unless a signed TA checkout form has been provided.
 The material can be checked-out to the faculty member, or an approved TA, for up to 24 hours.

 Screening dates should be scheduled when materials are needed for one or two classroom sessions but students are not expected to view the film outside of class.
 After the screening date has passed, the material will be returned to normal circulation.

 Materials will be pulled from circulation two weeks prior to the provided screening date.
 If there are any availability issues, the faculty member will be notified in a timely manner.